 My name is Adrian Ong, a 16 year old student from Singapore, a great fan of this blog.
 I started photography with a Canon EOS 400D in 2006, when I was 10.
 But I knew nothing but to keep shooting.
 I read forums, blogs to learn, and fell in love with photography.
 But using it for couple of years, I found out I needed something for special.
 And less mainstream.
 A Rangefinder.

 Thus I sold my DSLR, got myself a Leica M6 Classic.
 I love the way it works, a minimalist’s camera.
 I fell even deeper in love with photography.
 My dream camera was a Leica M9, and I had been saving for it since it launched in 2009.
 Finally saved enough, and I got the Leica M9-P instead.
-I am now a happy boy (with an empty bank account ).
+I am now a happy boy (with an empty bank account :D).

 I’ve been wanting to post a picture of what’s in my bag, but was held back by my busy school work.
 Finally a chance to submit my bag after months and months, so I hope you’d like it!